nanoc/nanoc.app/content/doc/rules.md

       "/blog/#{y}/#{m}/#{slug}/index.html"
     end

-A `:rep` argument can be passed to the `#route` call.
+Just like with `#compile` calls, a `:rep` argument can be passed to the `#route` call.
 This indicates the name of the representation this rule should apply to.
 This is `:default` by default, which means routing rules apply to the default representation unless specified otherwise.

 **Example #5**: The following rule will apply to all textual representations of all items below <span class="filename">/people</span> (for example, the item <span class="filename">/people/denis.md</span> would get the path <span class="filename">/people/denis.txt</span>):